Login to see member resources.

 About The Festival

-40 published local authors will be at the Rancho Mirage Library's Community Room meeting with the public, selling and signing their books from 10:00 a.m. to 4:00 p.m.
+40 published local authors will be at the Rancho Mirage Library's Community Room meeting with the public, selling and signing their books from 9:00 a.m. to 2:00 p.m.
 In a corner of the Community Room there will be an intimate circle where visitors can hear authors read a page or two from their work.
-During those hours, in the Library's Cafe, there will be panel discussions with select authors on topics regarding Mystery/Thriller, Romance, Memoir and Fantasy.
-You must be a registered member of the Palm Springs Writers Guild to sell your books at this event.
+During those hours, in the Conference Room, there will be panel discussions with select authors on topics regarding Historical Fiction, Memoir and TBD. .

 To cancel your registration so someone else may register, go to palmspringswritersguild.org and click on the blue icon at the top right of any page.
 Enter user name and password and click "LOG IN".
 On the next screen click "My event registrations".
 Select event and cancel registration.